Ladder Classes Explained - Are You Puzzled By EN131?

 How Has EN131 Changed?

-In the past, there were three different classifications or portable ladders, or step and extension ladders to you and me.
-These were Class 1, EN131 and Domestic or class 3.
+In the past, there were three different classifications of portable ladders, or step and extension ladders to you and me.
+These were Class 1, EN131 and Class 3.

 More Detail On New Ladder Classifications